TEACH YOUR CHILD SOCIAL STUDIES

 Homeschooling with Task Cards

 This American Geography Task Card Set includes 200 cards that can be used as a scavenger hunt activity, mapping practice, research prompts, and fun, engaging games!
 Task Cards are great for making rotating centers (which get students UP and MOVING!).
-Task Cards also work well with groups and teams, so if your child has siblings or friends who they can Skype or Zoom, they can work in digital pairs!
+Task Cards also work well with groups and teams, so if your child has siblings or friends who they can Zoom, they can work in digital pairs!

 Reinforce skills with a printed map so students can mark the places they discover as they learn.
 Or, use an online resource like Sheppard Software to practice states (or countries, regions, etc.) with a timer.